vocdoni/developer-portal/docs/sdk/integration-details/voting-types/single-choice.md

 Each position in the vote array corresponds to a question, and the value is the associated selected choice.
 In this instance, we select the first choice for the first question and the third choice for the second.

-:::info Single question vote
+:::info Multiple choice vote

-For single question is same philosophy, you could configure the election as:
+For a single-question, multiple-choice vote, the idea is the same.
+This is similar to approval voting and can be set up with the following:

 ```ts
 // If you want to restrict the election creation